winitzki/scall/tutorial/programming_dhall.md

       }
 ```

-We now formulate the free contrafunctor as a free $FM$-typeclass:
+We now formulate the free contrafunctor as a free FM-typeclass:

 ```dhall
 let freeFMTypeclassTFreeContrafunctor : FreeFMTypeclassT ContrafunctorP FreeContrafunctor